chunmingliu0/Flying-Object-Classification/README.md

 The project is divided into two parts, simulation data generation and preprocessing, and model design and training
 # Simulation

-The simulation part of the code shows only one type of object, and other types of objects can be simulated by adjusting the parameters of the object.Preprocessing means converting the generated mat format file to npy file and doing the division of the training validation set test set.
+The simulation part of the code shows only one type of object, and other types of objects can be simulated by adjusting the parameters of the object.
+Preprocessing means converting the generated mat format file to npy file and doing the division of the training validation set test set.

 # Model